 Table 1.
-Summary of creel survey effort for Guam (WPFMC 2021b) Table 2.
+Summary of creel survey effort for Guam (WPFMC 2021b)14 Table 2.
 Summary of CNMI boat-based creel survey effort from 2000 to 2020 (WPFMC 2021b).
-15 Table 3.
-Projections for certain climate parameters under Representative Concentration Pathway8.5 (values from IPCC 2014).24 Table 4.
-Listed resources within the Action Area that may be affected by the proposed actionsand are evaluated in this consultation.
-A complete list of species that may be affected by theproposed actions is included in Appendix A.25 Table 5.
-Consolidated estimates for number of pro-rated interactions of oceanic whitetip sharkswith Guam, CNMI, and MHI bottomfish fisheries rounded to account for the individual.49 Table 6.
+Table 3.
+Projections for certain climate parameters under Representative Concentration Pathway8.5 (values from IPCC 2014).26 Table 4.
+Listed resources within the Action Area that may be affected by the proposed actions and are evaluated in this consultation.
+A complete list of ESA-listed species and ESA-designated critical habitats that occur in the action area and that have been evaluated in prior consultations is included in Appendix A Table 5.
+Consolidated estimates for number of pro-rated interactions of oceanic whitetip sharkswith Guam, CNMI, and MHI bottomfish fisheries rounded to account for the individual.51 Table 6.
 Number of expected oceanic whitetip shark mortalities over five years, based on the estimate of anticipated future exposures in the Guam, CNMI, and MHI bottomfish fisheries (see also Table 5), and the estimated post-release mortality values Table 7.
-Oceanic whitetip shark projected abundances in the West Pacific Ocean based onTremblay-Boyer et al. (2019) through 2062, and the proportion of the abundances anticipated tobe captured and killed in the bottomfish fisheries55 Table 8.
-The number of oceanic whitetip shark interactions expected from the proposed actionover any five consecutive years with predicted mortalities based on the best available scientificdata for comparable fisheries.58
+Oceanic whitetip shark projected abundances in the West Pacific Ocean based onTremblay-Boyer et al. (2019) through 2062, and the proportion of the abundances anticipated tobe captured and killed in the bottomfish fisheries.58 Table 8.
+The number of oceanic whitetip shark interactions expected from the proposed actionover any five consecutive calendar years with predicted mortalities based on the best availablescientific data for comparable fisheries.61